equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Potential alternative locations for the western ventilation facility were considered as follows:

-x

-Above the westbound tunnel further to the west – while this would be closer to the tunnel exit portal, it would conflict with the realigned surface M4 in this location.
+* Above the westbound tunnel further to the west – while this would be closer to the tunnel exit portal, it would conflict with the realigned surface M4 in this location.
 As described above, it is not possible to locate the exhaust point at the end of the tunnel exit portal